john-itcsolutions/cheirrs/README.md

 _________________________________________________________________

-## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'house', within this cmr-model called 'dbase-bchains'.
+## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'house', within this cmr-model called 'werk'.

-(If not on "house" controller)
+(If not on "betrieb" controller)

-`juju switch house`
+`juju switch betrieb`

 `juju offer postgresql:db`

-then, if you `juju status` in the dbase-bchains model you will see, at the foot of the output, a reference to the Offer.
+then, if you `juju status` in the werk model you will see, at the foot of the output, a reference to the Offer.

 An application (and users - here admin and ubuntu) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):

-`juju grant admin consume uk8s:admin/dbase-bchains.postgresql`
+`juju grant admin consume uk8s:admin/werk.postgresql`

-`juju grant ubuntu consume uk8s:ubuntu/dbase-bchains.postgresql`
+`juju grant ubuntu consume uk8s:ubuntu/werk.postgresql`

 .. then the authorised user (in the kubeflow model - see above) may use: